mosryx/phasma/secondary-evidence.md

 **Onryo** hunts at 60% sanity, and can hunt at any sanity if it blows out three flames and is not otherwise prevented.

+**Raiju** can hunt at 65% sanity when its within range of electrical equipment.

 ## Not hunting at low sanity

 The **Banshee** checks for their target's sanity when trying to initiate a hunt, instead of the team's average sanity.
 This means that the Banshee can appear to hunt from as low as 12.5% average sanity, depending on the target's sanity and number of other players.